We are excited that you are ready to join HAA and start on the path toward a career as a professional pilot.

 - Proof of citizenship – copy of your valid passport (must include signature to be valid)

-- Financial verification – Financial verification of monies available to cover the respective training and living expenses is required.
+- Financial verification – The US government requires student to show proof of monies available to cover the respective training and living expenses for 12 months.
+Note: more funds will be required to complete the training courses, but HAA only has applicants show funds to cover the average cost of training and housing for 12 months.
 These funds must be a liquid asset in a checking or savings account shown on a bank statement or an approved loan application.
 A signed letter of support is needed if the funds are not in the student’s name.
 All documents must be in English or include a notarized English translation denoting monies in U.S. dollars.
 The funds that must be shown for each program are:

 - Helicopter Professional Pilot Program – $82,000 USD